pramesh-gawas/task_manger_mern/README.md

-<h2>MERN Stack Voting App<h2/>
+<h2>MERN Stack task Manager app<h2/>
-A beginner-friendly MERN stack (MongoDB, Express, React, Node.js) project for managing a simple online voting system.
-The app provides separate functionality for voters (users) and admins, with login, live vote count, voting and full admin management features.
+This project demonstrates a to-do list application developed using the MERN stack (MongoDB, Express.js, React, Node.js) and Bootstrap.The application offers a user-friendly interface with features like task filtering.

 <h3>Features</h3>
-Voter (User)
-- Register / Login

-- Cast a vote (only once) for a candidate

-- See live vote count
-- View profile info
-- Update profile info
-- Change password

-Admin
-- Admin login
-- Dashboard with live vote statistics
-- View all users and candidates
-- Add, edit, delete candidates
+User

-- Add, edit,  delete users
+- user can add, update, delete the task
-- View profile info
-- Update profile info
-- Change password
+- data consistance is maintain
+- user can check the task when its done

 Tech Stack
-- Frontend: ReactJS, Axios, React Router
+- Frontend: HTML,css, javascript,React,
-- Backend: Node.js, Express js, cors, bcrypt, nodemailer, multer
+- Backend: Node.js, Express js
 - Database: MongoDB
-- Authentication: JWT (JSON Web Tokens)
-- Styling: CSS / material UI
+- Styling: CSS /bootstrap
-- Hosting: vercel, render
+- Hosting: vercel